UP-FacE: User-predictable Fine-grained Face Shape Editing: Experiments

 We perform ablation experiments for different versions of \methodName\ and report four different metrics: \textit{pixel error}, \textit{LIPIPS}, \textit{edit error} and \textit{entanglement}.
 The \textit{pixel error} is defined as the mean absolute error (MAE) between the original and the modified image.
 While we want this to be as small as possible, it should never be zero as this would indicate no change in the face. \textit{LIPIPS}~\cite{zhang2018perceptual} is a perceptual similarity metric based on neural network features where a smaller value indicates higher similarity.
 The \textit{edit error} is defined as the MAE between the predicted feature value $m_j^\text{p}$ and the target $m_j^\text{t}$ for the features $m_j$ that we actually want to change.
 Similarly, \textit{entanglement} measures the MAE between $m_j^\text{p}$ and $m_j^\text{t}$ for all features that were not explicitly changed and should stay close to the original value.
 We report the results in \Cref{tbl:ablation_experiments}, which we calculated by generating 10,000 random images and then performed edits on five random semantic features for each face.

 We can see that the model is unstable during training without the pixel loss ($\lambda_\text{pix}=0$), which is reflected in the lower performance.
 Training without the feature loss ($\lambda_\text{feat}=0$) slightly increases the edit error, indicating that the feature supervision adds some flexibility compared to pure pixel supervision, improving editing precision.
-Removing the regularisation term with $\lambda_\text{reg}=0$ results in a higher entanglement, which is expected since we do not penalise the network when changing other features other than implicitly through the pixel and feature loss.
+Removing the regularisation term with $\lambda_\text{reg}=0$ results in a higher entanglement, which is expected since we do not penalise the network when changing features other than implicitly through the pixel and feature loss.
 Training without the feature correlation relaxation in the regularising term ($\lambda_\text{cor}=0$) significantly increases the edit error as it constrains the model more.
-At the same time, we can also see that this model achieves a better entanglement score compared to \methodName, which is expected since this term allows for entanglement of correlated features in \methodName.
-Finally, we compare the results with \methodName\ 3x, which iteratively applies \methodName\ three times by feeding $w^+_\text{edit}$ back as the input to the transformer.
-As the base \methodName\ might over- or undershoot the desired target value for a semantic face feature, iteratively applying it multiple times can significantly reduce the edit error.
-However, this comes at the cost of an error increase for the other metrics.
+At the same time, we can also see that this model achieves a better entanglement score compared to \methodName, which is expected since this term allows for the entanglement of correlated features in \methodName.
+Finally, we compare the results with \methodName\ 3x, which iteratively applies \methodName\ three times by feeding $w^+_\text{edit}$ back as the input to the transformer. \methodName\ may sometimes over- or undershoot the desired target value for a semantic face feature.
+However, by iteratively applying the method multiple times, the edit error can be significantly reduced, resulting in more precise and user-predictable editing.